Invicti-Security/netsparker-custom-security-checks/README.md

 ### log

 The `log` function logs a message to scan log file (nstrace.csv).
 The log message severity is Information.
 So, in order to be able to see this message in the log file, set logging options to Information level.
+For further information about the logging options, see [Logging](https://www.invicti.com/support/logging/)

 ```javascript
 log('Performing the HTTP request.');
 ```
 ### logInfo

 The `logInfo` function logs a message to scan log file (nstrace.csv).
 The log message severity is Information.
 So, in order to be able to see this message in the log file, set logging options to Information level.
+For further information about the logging options, see [Logging](https://www.invicti.com/support/logging/)

 ```javascript
 logInfo('Performing the HTTP request.');